DFE-Digital/get-help-with-tech/app/views/devices_guidance/safeguarding_for_device_users.md

 Updating your Microsoft mobile device management
 ------------------------------------------------

-Microsoft Windows laptops and tablets can be supplied with security settings already configured and managed by DfE using Microsoft Intune.
+'DfE Restricted' Microsoft Windows laptops and tablets can be supplied with security settings already configured and managed by DfE using Microsoft Intune.

-You can loan the devices out to users straight away as the mobile device management (MDM) will be in place.
+You can lend the devices out to users straight away as the mobile device management (MDM) will be in place.
 After 30 September 2021, the MDM will expire and the devices will be unprotected.

 You can take control of the devices at any time by restoring them to factory settings and applying your own remote management solution.
 This will restore the machine to its original state without any DfE software or settings, and it will no longer be enrolled in the DfE device management system.